 Once each year, we will send you a letter that lists any other medical or drug insurance coverage that we know about.
 Please read over this information carefully.
 If it is correct, you don't need to do anything.
 If the information is incorrect, or if you have other coverage that is not listed, please call Customer Care (phone numbers are printed on the back cover of this booklet).

-SECTION 6 We protect your privacy
+SECTION 6 We protect the privacy of your protected health information